bvibber/ogv.js/readme.md

 *Streaming*

-There is currently a bug that causes playback to halt early or not start sometimes.
-Just keep reloading for now to work around.

 In IE 10, the (MS-prefixed) Stream/StreamReader interface is used to read data on demand into ArrayBuffer objects.

 In Firefox, the 'moz-chunked-array' responseType on XHR is used to stream data, however there is no flow control so the file will buffer into memory as fast as possible, then drain over time.

 Currently in Safari and Chrome, streaming is done by using a 'binary string' read.
 This has no flow control so will buffer into memory as fast as possible.
-This will buffer up to twice the size of the total file in memory for the entire lifetime of the player, which is wasteful but there doesn't seem to be a way around it without dividing up into subrange requests.
+This will also buffer up to twice the size of the total file in memory for the entire lifetime of the player, which is wasteful but there doesn't seem to be a way around it without dividing up into subrange requests.

 *Seeking*